Retrieving custom data

-Tastics are populated with required data from Backstage and Frontastic data APIs automatically.
-But in some cases you need additional, custom data.
+Tastics are populated with required data from the Frontastic Editor and Frontastic data APIs automatically.
+But in some cases, you need additional, custom data.
 To achieve this you have multiple possibilities:

 fetch() function in any React Component of your Tastic and to handle the loaded state yourself in the component.
 If the API endpoint you want to call resides on the same domain or allows Cross Origin Requests (CORS) you can just go ahead.
 If you want to learn more about the

 fetch() function, please refer to MDN docs on fetch().

 While this solution is simple and fast to implement, it requires an asynchronous call to the backend and is therefore not ready for Server Side Rendering (SSR).
 In many cases, this can be ignored, but sometimes you want the fetched content to appear in SSR for SEO reasons.
 Also, if the fetched information should be shared between Tastics, this solution might not be feasible.
 If you find yourself in one of these cases, please jump ahead to custom stream.